 CFI is not a religious organization, so the management of CFI does not allow anyone acting as a CFI Secular Celebrant to solemnize a marriage under any religious designation or pretense, or using the certification of any religious organization.
 This includes but is not limited to The Humanist Society, The Ethical Union, the Society for Humanistic Judaism, traditional religions, and so called “mail order” ordinations such as the Universal Life Church.
-Accordingly, people who conduct marriage ceremonies as CFI Secular Celebrants cannot solemnize a marriage (i.e, cannot sign a marriage license) unless they are also certified by their state to solemnize a marriage under a civil, secular designation, such as "notary."
+Accordingly, in almost all states, people who conduct marriage ceremonies as CFI Secular Celebrants cannot solemnize a marriage (i.e, cannot sign a marriage license) unless they are also certified by their state to solemnize a marriage under a civil, secular designation, such as "notary."
 If the CFI Secular Celebrant does not have a civil license to solemnize marriages, couples will need to find an individual licensed by the state to legally sign the marriage license, either a civil official or a religious leader.

 What this Certification Qualifies You to Do

 - Anyone may "officiate" at a marriage ceremony.
 However, only those authorized by an individual state may “solemnize” the marriage, that is legally sign the marriage license.
 (Consult your state's official website for your state's law concerning who can solemnize a marriage.)
-In all states, only religious leaders or civil officials may "solemnize" a marriage.
-Since the Center for Inquiry is not a religious organization, your CFI certification will not qualify you to solemnize a marriage in any of the states.
+In almost all states, only religious leaders or civil officials may "solemnize" a marriage.
+Since the Center for Inquiry is not a religious organization, your CFI certification will not qualify you to solemnize a marriage in most of the states.
 Some states have ways of getting around this such as the couple themselves being deputized for a day or being a notary.
 Regardless of this, some couples still want a ceremony conducted by someone who has an official title as representing a secular organization and are willing to get the license signed (solemnized) by an appropriate official.
 Remember, however, that the management of CFI does not allow anyone acting on behalf of CFI to solemnize a marriage under any religious designation or under the certification of any religious organization.